How much deposit do I need for a home loan?

 5% Deposit - 95% LVR

-Now you know how much you need for a deposit you can get on the fast track to home ownership with these sure-fire saving tips:
+Now you know how much you need for a deposit you can get on the fast track to home ownership with these sure-fire saving tips.

 1. Check out your state’s FHOG scheme

-Post-GFC most Aussie lenders have a mandatory genuine savings requirement which means if you’re applying for a home loan with an LVR of more than 85% you’ll need to show proof of regular savings of at least 3 months.
+These days most Aussie lenders have a mandatory genuine savings requirement which means if you’re applying for a home loan with an LVR of more than 85% you’ll need to show proof of regular savings of at least 3 months.
 Grow your nest egg by setting up direct deposits into a high interest savings account.

 A little sacrifice goes a long way when saving up for the deposit of your dream home, so say goodbye to your Friday night take-outs and impromptu overseas adventures (for now).
 Punch your income and expenses into the Mozo budget calculator to see where you can afford to tighten your waistband.

-5. Calculate your (hypothetical) repayment costs
+6. Calculate your (hypothetical) repayment costs